GR Supra (2019-)

 Nissan cars are reliable – or so the company's reputation would have you believe.
 But does the reality live up to the expectation?

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Nissan owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.
+Based on feedback from current Nissan owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.

 The popularity of models such as the Juke and Qashqai means there are lots of second-hand options around.
 Because they're viewed as desirable, they tend to keep their value well.
 Nissan often has competitive monthly PCP (Personal Contract Purchase) rates, too.